wavesoft/dot-dom/README.md

 ## Examples

-If you already know React.js, the following examples can help you understand the .dom primitives relate to React.
+If you already know React.js, the following examples can help you understand how the .dom primitives relate to React.

 #### 1. Plain DOM